fastsitephp/fastsitephp/website/app_data/docs/en/install-php-on-windows.md

 ---
 ## Overview
-This tutorial provides instructions with a step by step guide on how to setup a web server (IIS) and PHP on Windows.
+This tutorial provides instructions with a step by step guide on how to setup a web server (IIS) and PHP on Windows and some alternative options.
 Installing PHP on Windows is relatively quick and simple because Microsoft provides easy to use installers.

 <div class="quick-tip">
     <h3>Quick Tip</h3>